zq99/data-access-layer-vba-sql-server/README.md

 The purpose of the layer is to keep VBA code within projects tidy and core database commands centralized within a project.

-The layer handles writing and reading to SQL Server.
+The layer handles writing and reading data to and from SQL Server.

 ### Requirements